jgollhardt/frstack/README.md

 ### SSH Issues

 Ansible uses ssh to connect to the guest image.
 To debug connection issues you can use the -vvvv option when running the playbook.
 Edit the frstack script to set this variable (uncomment the DEBUG line).

-### Can't download a binary zip file

-If the build fails it may be possible that a zip file can not be downloaded from forgerock.org - usually due to a problem in determining the latest build products.
-Have a look at vars/nightly.yml.
-This attempts to use the current date to get the latest build - but it may not always work.

-For your custom builds, copy one of the vars/release.yml files and edit the download locations for your environment.

 ## VM Services